High Prolactin Level Symptoms & Solutions

 What Is Prolactin and What Is a Normal Prolactin Level?

-Additionally, prolactin levels have been linked with fertility concerns related to menstrual cycles.
+Additionally, prolactin levels have been linked with fertility3 concerns related to menstrual cycles.

-Levels of prolactin are partly regulated by hormones like dopamine, which helps you feel happy and motivated.
+Levels of prolactin are partly regulated by hormones like dopamine4, which helps you feel happy and motivated.
 When dopamine activity is low, prolactin levels can increase.

 Usually, your prolactin levels rise while you're pregnant and help you produce milk after delivery.
 Prolactin then drops when lactation is no longer needed.